michelin/kstreamplify/README.md

 </dependency>
 ```

-## Getting Started
+## Features

+Kstreamplify offers a wide range of features to simplify the development of Kafka Streams applications.

+### Bootstrapping

+Kstreamplify simplifies the bootstrapping of Kafka Streams applications by handling the startup, configuration, and
+initialization of Kafka Streams for you.

+#### Create your first Kstreamplify application

-To begin using Kstreamplify, you simply need to set up a `KafkaStreamsStarter` bean within you Spring Boot context,
+To create a Kstreamplify application, define a `KafkaStreamsStarter` bean within your Spring Boot context and
-overriding the `topology` method.

-For instance, you can start by creating a class annotated with `@Component`:
+override the `KafkaStreamsStarter#topology()` method:

 ```java
 @Component